hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 src="../../src/assets/images/posts/howto-htmx-astrodb-astrossr/inline-validation.gif">
 </img>

-In the frontend, we trigger the validation on keyup or input change (copy paste actions).
+In the frontend, we trigger the validation on key-up or input change (copy paste actions).
 Htmx conveniently resets the timer if another letter is input early.
 Using `hx-params`, we make sure to only send the current input as payload.
 ```js